Flavor Constraints from Unitarity and Analyticity

-While a higher-spin coupling does not generically produce a UV completion with cutoff larger than the mass of the field, such a theory that does is that of a massive tensor with ghost-free Fierz-Pauli mass term coupled minimally to the energy-momentum, $\kappa \phi^{\mu\nu} T_{\mu\nu}$~\cite{Kurt,Cheung:2016yqr,Cheung:2019cwi}.
-For simplicity, taking $T_{\mu\nu}$ to be that of the SM multiplet $e_m$, integrating out $\phi_{\mu\nu}$ generates ${\cal O}_1[e]$ with Wilson coefficients $c^{e,1}_{mnpq} = \kappa^2 (4\delta_{mq}\delta_{np} - \delta_{mn}\delta_{pq})/2m^2$.
+{\it UV Completion.}---While a higher-spin coupling does not generically produce a UV completion with cutoff larger than the mass of the field, such a theory that does is that of a massive tensor with ghost-free Fierz-Pauli mass term coupled minimally to the energy-momentum, $\kappa \phi^{\mu\nu} T_{\mu\nu}$~\cite{Kurt,Cheung:2016yqr,Cheung:2019cwi}.
+For simplicity, taking $T_{\mu\nu}$ to be that of the SM multiplet $e_m$, integrating out $\phi_{\mu\nu}$ generates ${\cal O}_1[e]$ with Wilson coefficients $c^{e,1}_{mnpq} = \kappa^2 (4\delta_{mq}\delta_{np} + \delta_{mn}\delta_{pq})/4m^2$.
 As expected, virtual graviton exchange generates only flavor-conserving operators~\footnote{Note that flavor-violating interactions in theories of compact extra dimensions can be generated by the exchange of Kaluza-Klein vectors~\cite{Delgado:1999sv}.}.
-Again our bounds are satisfied as $c^{e,1}_{\alpha \beta} = \kappa^2(4|\alpha|^2 |\beta|^2 - |\alpha\cdot \beta|^2)/2m^2$, which is positive by the Cauchy-Schwarz inequality.
-Such a Kaluza-Klein graviton is a generic feature of string compactifications and models of extra dimensions; see for example \Ref{PDG} and references therein.
+Again our bounds are satisfied as $c^{e,1}_{\alpha \beta} = \kappa^2(4|\alpha|^2 |\beta|^2 + |\alpha\cdot \beta|^2)/4m^2$.
+Such a Kaluza-Klein graviton is a generic feature of string compactifications and models of extra dimensions; see for example \Refc{PDG} and references therein.

 {\it Phenomenology.}---Projecting our bounds onto the space of experimental searches for beyond-the-SM (BSM) phenomena provides connections between naively disparate paths into the new physics landscape.
 For example, nonzero $c_{1112}^{e,1}$ leading to the discovery of ${\rm Br}(\mu \to 3e)\sim 10^{-16}$--$10^{-12}$, as targeted by Mu3e~\cite{Blondel:2013ia,Crivellin:2016ebg}, would be in conflict with our bounds.
 Writing $|c_{1112}^{e,1}| = \tilde{\Lambda}^{-4}$, a discovery would require $\tilde{\Lambda} \sim 100$--$300$ GeV.
 Unitarity/analyticity imply $c^{e,1}_{1111} c^{e,1}_{2112} > |c^{e,1}_{1112}|^2$, so taking $c^{e,1}_{2112} \sim c^{e,1}_{1111} = \Lambda^{-4}$, there is a flavor conserving effect---potentially observable at a collider---that cannot be decoupled: $\tilde{\Lambda} > \Lambda$.
 Collider measurements may be less sensitive than rare decay searches, but can be enhanced through the higher-dimension operator interference with the SM.
 For fermion pair production at LEP, recast dimension-6 limits require $\Lambda \gtrsim 500$ GeV~\cite{Falkowski:2015krw,Alte:2018xgc}, in violation of our bounds.
 These estimates are not a dedicated analysis, but highlight that collider constraints, together with our bounds, already impact flavor violation probes.